nathanpotter17/Layer-W/engine/walloc/walloc.md

 - Walloc Allocator

-  - Walloc's WASM Binary is only 0.024MB
+  - Walloc's WASM Binary is only 356 KB
-  - Walloc's JS Glue Code is 0.015MB
+  - Walloc's JS Glue Code is 30 KB
-  - Walloc's Startup Runtime Memory is 1.125MB (Default, Reserved) (~18 Pages)
+  - Walloc's Startup Runtime Memory for WASM is 1.125MB (Default, Reserved) (~18 Pages)

     - This initial memory allocation includes: